karthikkalarikal/leetcode/readme.md

 - [FindKthPositive Algorithm](./question-1539/) - Find the kth missing positive number.
 - [SearchInsert Algorithm](./question-35/) - Return the index if the target is found in the array or the index if it was inserted.
 - [Peak Index In Mountain Array](./question-852/) - Find the largest Number in a Mountain Array.
+- [Count Negative Numbers In A Sorted Satrix](./question-1351/) - Quantify the negative numbers in a sorted 2d array

 ## How to Run Tests